tpetricek/turing-tests/README.md

 # turing-tests
-A collection of data science challenges
+A collection of data science challenges.

+Currently under development.